helidon-io/helidon/docs/se/telemetry/opentelemetry-api.md

-The rest of this document outlines how to plan and develop a Helidon SE application that uses the OpenTelemetry libraries with OpenTelemetry auto-configuration.
+The rest of this document outlines how to plan and develop a Helidon SE application that uses the OpenTelemetry libraries with OpenTelemetry autoconfiguration.
 Developers who need to use the OpenTelemetry API but choose not to use the Helidon integration should find this the next most straightforward approach.